Viperxl007/TradingStatsDashboard/backend/README_RATE_LIMITING.md

 # Rate Limiting Implementation

-This document explains the rate limiting implementation for the Trading Stats Dashboard backend, specifically focusing on how API rate limits are handled during parallel processing of tickers.
+This document explains the rate limiting implementation for the Trading Stats Dashboard backend, specifically focusing on how API rate limits are handled during sequential processing of tickers.

 ## Overview

 The backend uses Yahoo Finance (yfinance) API to fetch stock and options data.
-Since Yahoo Finance has undocumented rate limits, we've implemented a rate limiting mechanism to prevent hitting these limits while still maintaining good performance through parallel processing.
+Since Yahoo Finance has undocumented rate limits, we've implemented a rate limiting mechanism to prevent hitting these limits while ensuring reliable data retrieval.

 ## Rate Limiting Mechanism

-### Token Bucket Algorithm
+### Enhanced Token Bucket Algorithm

-We use a token bucket algorithm for rate limiting:
+We use an enhanced token bucket algorithm for rate limiting:

 1. A bucket holds tokens that represent allowed API calls
 2. Tokens are added to the bucket at a constant rate (refill rate)
 3. When making an API call, a token is consumed from the bucket
 4. If the bucket is empty, the request waits until a token becomes available
 5. The bucket has a maximum capacity to allow for bursts of requests
+6. After a configurable number of consecutive requests, a pause is enforced to avoid triggering rate limits

 ### Implementation